pavanjadhaw/mdm/readme.md

 export MEDIUM_TOKEN='token here'
 ```

-after adding integration token you can easily get your unique author id by running `mdm -i` or `mdm --init`
+after adding integration token you can easily get your unique author id by running `mdm init`.
 then export your unique author id as follows

 ```sh